1. Interlocutory appeals

 An adjudication of civil contempt against a nonparty is an appealable final judgment.
 In re Roche, 411 N.E.2d 466, n.
 1 (Mass.
 1980).

-Interlocutory appeals are allowed under Michigan Court Rules.
-If a court refused to quash a subpoena, the recipient of the subpoena may file an interlocutory appeal.
-The Appellate Courts have been fairly receptive to interlocutory appeals by media organizations.
+Interlocutory appeals are allowed under the Michigan Court Rules.
+See MCR 7.305(C)(3) (discussing application for interlocutory appeal).
+If a court has refused a motion to quash a subpoena, the recipient of the subpoena may file an interlocutory appeal.
+See Stavale v.
+Stavale, 332 Mich.
+App.
+556, 957 N.W.2d 387 (2020) (granting interlocutory appeal of court’s refusal to quash subpoena).
+The appellate courts have been fairly receptive to interlocutory appeals by media organizations.

 An interlocutory appeal is obtained by motion for leave to appeal.
-Frequently, on these kinds of issues, and especially if the matter is time sensitive, the Court will issue an order granting the appeal which contains the substantive decision on the merits.
-That is to say, the Court will rule on the appealable issue rather than merely accepting leave to appeal which would trigger additional briefs due in three to six months followed by a hearing a year later.
+See MCR 7.205.
+Frequently, on these issues, and especially if the matter is time-sensitive, the court will issue an order granting the appeal, which contains the substantive decision on the merits.
+MCR 7.105(E)(3).
+That is to say, the court will rule on the appealable issue rather than merely accepting leave to appeal, which would trigger additional briefs due within 56 days followed by a hearing a year later.
+MCR 7.212(A)(1)(a)(iii).

-This means that you have to put your best arguments in your brief in support of your interlocutory appeal.
-Your brief in support of your motion for leave to appeal may be your only opportunity to address the Court on the merits.
+This means that parties must put their best arguments in their brief in support of an interlocutory appeal.
+A party’s brief in support of the motion for leave to appeal may be the only opportunity to address the court on the merits.
 It therefore needs to be complete and persuasive.

 Most orders compelling or refusing to compel disclosure of source and unpublished material will be in the context of discovery rather than final judgments.
 Many jurisdictions would regard review of such orders as interlocutory, unless appeal is taken from an order holding the reporter in contempt for failing to disclose.
 The Minnesota statute, however, treats all appeals from orders relating to the shield statute as normal appeals under the state rules of appellate procedure.
 Minn.
 Stat. §595.024 subd.
 3. This is true even of appeals from discovery orders in defamation actions.
 Minn.
 Stat. § 595.025 subd.
 3.